 Adjunct Instructor in Art

 Lisa Granata holds Bachelor’s of Fine Arts degree in General Fine Arts from the Maryland Institute College of Art.
 She has a Masters of Fine Arts degree in Painting from Cranbrook Academy of Art and a year’s study in Florence Italy at Studio Arts Center International.
 Lisa Granata paints in acrylic and creates mixed media works of art which incorporate key themes from current social and political issues.

-Adjunct Instructor in Music
+Adjunct Instructor in Communications and Music